MischaU8/yumyum/snapping/snap-to-existing-segment-temp-snap-guides_jMkgo2Xrq6g.md

 Version:
 Uploaded: 2023-04-23

-yum yum
+When creating new lines or curves, you can hover your mouse over an edge or segment and press the `shift` key to create a parallel snap guide.

-Floyd here with a quick look at snapping to existing segments in Plasticity when creating new lines or Curves you can hover your mouse over an edge or segment and press the shift key to create a parallel snap guide generate new geometry faster and more efficient using this powerful snapping option
+Generate new geometry faster and more efficient using this powerful snapping option.